anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 user03
 ```

-The initial connection added the work account to the device.

 Observed message:

 ```text
 Account added to this device
 ```

+---

-### Step 8: Observed Work Account Connected Only
+### Step 7 - Observed work account connected only

-After the first connection, the account appeared as a work or school account, but the device management options were limited.
+After the first connection, the account appeared as a work or school account, but device management options were limited.

 The account showed: